tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either of the terms dwc:country or dwc:countryCode are EMPTY; COMPLIANT if the value of the country code determined from the value of dwc:country from the bdq:sourceAuthority is equal to the value of dwc:countryCode; otherwise NOT_COMPLIANT bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either of the terms dwc:country or dwc:countryCode are EMPTY; COMPLIANT if the value of the country code determined from the value of dwc:country from the bdq:sourceAuthority is equal to the value of dwc:countryCode; otherwise NOT_COMPLIANT

 ### Information Elements

 Acted Upon:
 dwc:country,dwc:countryCode

+### Source Authorities and Default Parameter Values

+bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}

 ### Examples